-With the wide-format inkjet printable media from Freedom Paper, you can produce everything from postcards and presentation prints to fine art and wall murals on the wide format inkjet printer in your office or studio.
+With wide-format inkjet printable media from Freedom Paper, you can produce everything from postcards. infographics, and posters to art prints, trade-show graphics and wall murals on the wide-format inkjet printer in your office or studio.

-This knowledge is especially important if you use an older model wide format inkjet printer or a CAD/general office printer that uses a combination of dye and pigment inks.
+This knowledge is especially important if you use an older model wide-format inkjet printer or a CAD/general office printer that uses a combination of dye and pigment inks.

-Even if you use a new photo/graphics wide format inkjet printer that uses more fade-resistant pigment inks, you still must know how to protect the prints from scratches, abrasion, and airborne pollutants.
+Even in you use a photo/graphics printer that uses fade-resistant pigment inks, you still must know how to protect your prints from scratches, abrasion, and airborne pollutants.

-Protective sprays provide a fast, easy way to protect inkjet prints on fine art papers from abrasion, fingerprints, UV light, and airborne pollutants.
-These sprays are commonly used with smaller prints on art papers or photo papers with porous coatings.
-Spray-on coatings are particularly popular for prints that are designed to be handled, such as notecards, album pages, or portfolio prints.
+Inkjet protective sprays provide a fast, easy way to protect inkjet prints on fine art papers from abrasion, fingerprints, ultraviolet (UV) light, and airborne pollutants.
+These sprays are commonly used with smaller prints on inkjet art papers of photo papers with porous ink-receptive coatings.
+Spray-on coatings are particularly popular for prints designed to be handled, such as notecards, album pages, or portfolio prints.

 Liquid Clearcoats and Varnishes

-A properly formulated clearcoat can add years to the life of prints on canvas or vinyl by protecting them from UV light, airborne pollutants, abrasion, and water damage.
-After the liquid coating dries on the surface of the print, it forms a thin, barrier film that protects the ink and the canvas, vinyl, wallcovering material, or paper beneath it.
+A properly formulated clearcoat can add years to the life on prints on canvas, vinyl by protecting them from UV light, airborne pollutants, abrasion, and water damage.
+When the liquid coating dries on the surface of of the print, it forms a thin, barrier film that protects the ink and the canvas, vinyl, wallcovering material, or paper beneath it.

 Different formulations of liquid coatings exist to meet the different display requirements of inkjet canvas, indoor wallcoverings, and outdoor signs.

-For example, clearcoats for inkjet canvas (which are also referred to as varnishes or veneers) must remain supple enough not to crack when the canvas is stretched around the wood bars of a gallery wraps.
-Clearcoats for fine art applications are made to penetrate the canvas without causing color shifts or other undesirable interactions with the ink-receptive coating on the surface of the canvas.
+For example, clearcoats for inkjet canvas must remain supple enough not to crack when the canvas is stretched around the wood bars of a gallery wrap.
+Clearcoats for vinyl signs must not dissolve and run off when the sign is posted vertically and exposed to rain.

-If you print color images with aqueous dye inks, you must use a solvent-based clearcoat such as ClearJet Series FA for art or Original ClearJet for signs.
+If you print images with aqueous dye inks, you must use a solvent-based clearcoat such as ClearJet FineArt for art papers or ClearJet A2000 Solvent-Based coating for signs.

-Hahnemuhle Varnish is a water-based clearcoat that can be applied to water-resistant inkjet canvases include Museo ENHANCE™ and Hahnemuehle Varnish.
-The coatings are available in satin, gloss, and matte finishes.
-The gloss coatings can increase the richness of the blacks and colors.
+Hahnemuhle Varnish is a water-based clearcoat that can be applied to water-resistant inkjet canvases.
+It is available in satin, gloss, and matte finishes.
+The gloss coating can increase the richness of blacks and colors.

-Before applying a clearcoat, it’s always a good idea to pretest your digital prints to ensure that you are using the correct formulation.
-Inadvertently using a water-based clearcoat with aqueous dye inks would cause the inks to bleed.
+Before applying, a clearcoat, it’s a good idea to pretest your your digital prints to ensure that you are using the correct formulation.
+Inadvertently using a water-based clearcoat with aqueous dye inks will cause the inks to bleed.

 If you only want to coat a few prints, you can use a high-density foam roller to apply the canvas.
-Print shops that coat higher volumes of canvas prints typically build a spray booth and use a high-volume, low pressure (HVLP) spray gun to coat the canvases.
+Print shops that coat higher volumes of canvas prints typically build a spray booth and use a high-volume, low-pressure (HVLP) spray gun to coat the canvases.
 Liquid laminators such as StarLam have been designed to apply thin, even layers of clearcoats to vinyl or canvas in shops that produce a lot of art prints or vehicle wraps.

-A huge variety of clear, adhesive-backed films have been designed to protect to the surface of all sorts of printed documents, including inkjet prints.
+A huge variety of clear, adhesive-backed films have been designed to protect the surface of all sorts of printed documents, including inkjet prints.
 They vary greatly in terms of protective properties, surface finish, thickness, and cost.

-Lower-cost “hot” laminating films are made with heat-stable polyester films.
-The adhesives of “hot laminating films” are activated by the heat and pressure of laminators with heated rollers.
-A typical hot laminating film for printed documents activates at temperatures between 210 and 240 degrees.
-Because these high levels of heat can damage some types of inkjet prints, “low melt” or “heat-assist” films have been developed.
+Lower-coat “hot” laminating films are made with heat-stable polyester films and adhesives that are activated by the heat and pressure of laminators with heated rollers.
+Laminating films for printed documents activate at temperatures between 210 and 240 degrees F.

-Most prints output on fine art and photo papers are designed to be displayed in frames.
+Many inkjet prints on fine art and photo papers are designed to be designed in frames.
 To keep the prints from fading or yellowing, it’s best to use a framing glass or acrylic sheet that has UV filters.
-The UV filters not only can slow down the fade rate of inks, but can also keep optical brightening agents (OBAs) used to manufacture the paper or canvas from wearing out.
+The UV filters not only can slow the fading rate of the inks, but can also keep the optical brightening agencies (OBAs) used to whiten the paper or canvas from wearing out.

-Acrylic glazing such as Plexiglas® weighs less than glass and is less likely to shatter.
+Acrylic glazing such as Plexiglas weighs less than glass and is less likely to shatter.
 Acrylic is popular for framing large-format prints that will be shipped or displayed in children’s rooms.
-Some museums use acrylic

 Glass is typically less expensive and more scratch resistant than acrylic.
 But it is less optically pure and may show a green or yellowish tint.

-The Frame Destinations website includes an excellent page that describes the pros and cons of using acrylic and glass for short-term and longer-term print protection.
+The Frame Destination website includes an excellent page that describes the pros and cons of using acrylic and glass for short-term and longer-term print protection.

-When preparing images for framing, it’s essential to use archival-grade mat boards and adhesives.
-If you apply a water-based adhesive (such as starch pastes for hinging) to the back of printed areas in a dye inkjet prints, the moisture can migrate and cause the colorants to bleed.
-It’s also important to avoid the use of pressure-sensitive adhesives to the front surface of an inkjet print.
+When preparing images for framing, use archival-grade mat boards and adhesives.
+If you apply a water-based adhesive (such as starch pastes for hinging) to the back of printed areas in a dye inkjet print, the moisture can migrate and cause the colorants to bleed.
+It’s also important to use of pressure-sensitive adhesives to the front surface of an inkjet print.

 Storage Boxes and Portfolios

-Another way to protect inkjet prints is to mat them and store them away from the air and light in an enclosure or portfolio that meets the ISO Standard 18902 for albums, framing, and storage materials for processed imaging materials.
+Another way to protect inkjet prints is to mat them and store them away from the air and light in an archival box or portfolio that meets the ISO Standard 18902 for albums, framing, and storage materials for processed imaging materials.

-Inkjet photo and art prints should never be stored in vinyl plastic enclosures.
+Do not store inkjet photo and art prints in vinyl plastic sleeves.
 Only smooth, polyester sheeting is safe for contact with the surface of the print.
 Archival Methods specializes in products for storing photos, including archival boxes, sleeves, portfolios.